 Height: 6-6.
 Weight: 303.
 Projected 40 Time: 5.31.
 Projected Round (2018): 2-3.
-11/11/17: Smith is a solid player who is well-balanced as a run blocker and pass protector.
+2/17/18: Smith is a solid player who is well-balanced as a run blocker and pass protector.
 In Week 2, he was beaten for a sack by Clemson's Christian Wilkins, a future first-round pick, but Smith also had a lot of nice plays against Wilkins and Clemson nose tackle Dexter Lawrence.
-Since then Smith has been rock solid for the Tigers.
+After that Smith was rock solid for the Tigers.
 He has a pro skill set with size, strength and athleticism.
 Sources say that Smith is receiving second-day grades for the 2018 NFL Draft.

 7/17/17: The Auburn offensive line came together during the 2016 season and formed a solid blocking front for the Tigers.
 Smith could have been their best blocker and was an All-SEC second-team selection by the conference's coaches.
 Smith has been a mainstay in the lineup at guard, having 27 consecutive starts.
 He has some athleticism, and continuing to add strength to push NFL defensive linemen is necessary for him to rise.

 Height: 6-4.
 Weight: 307.
 Arm: 33.25.
 Hand: 9.13.
 Projected 40 Time: 5.24.
 Projected Round (2018): 3-5.
 2/17/18: Ragnow played well for Arkansas in 2017 before a high ankle sprain ended his season early.
 The injury required surgery, but Ragnow should be ready for the start of the 2018 season.